SJ-Jain-systems/DS2022_FinalProject_PerformativeMusicReccomender/README.md

 ### Tradeoffs

 * **Simplicity vs. sophistication:**
   A TF-IDF-like cosine model is simple and explainable, but less powerful than modern embedding models.
-It’s enough to demonstrate the concept.
+It’s enough to demonstrate the concept, and put it into use.
 * **Single service vs. microservices:**
-  Everything runs in one containerized Flask app, which limits scalability but simplifies deployment and grading.
+  Everything runs in one containerized Flask app, which limits scalability but simplifies deployment and testing.
 * **Rescaled similarity scores:**
-  I rescale cosine similarity for display (e.g., multiply by ~1.8 and cap at 0.99) so “good” matches look more intuitive to users, while keeping the raw cosine score available in the API response.
+  I rescaled the cosine similarity for display so “good” matches look more intuitive to users, while keeping the raw cosine score available in the API response.
+This made it easier for JM to interpret the results and find music he liked.

 ### Security / Privacy